-BY THE COMMISSION: North Carolina General Statute § 62-133.9(d) authorizes the North Carolina Utilities Commission (Commission) to approve an annual rider to the rates of electric public utilities, outside of a general rate case, for recovery of all reasonable and prudent costs incurred for adoption and implementation of new demand-side management (DSM) and energy efficiency (EE) measures.
+BY THE COMMISSION: N.C.
+Gen. Stat. § 62-133.9(d) authorizes the North Carolina Utilities Commission ("Commission") to approve an annual rider to the rates of electric public utilities, outside of a general rate case, for recovery of all reasonable and prudent costs incurred for adoption and implementation of new demand-side management ("DSM") and energy efficiency ("EE") measures.
 The Commission is also authorized to award incentives to electric companies for adopting and implementing new DSM/EE measures, including, but not limited to, appropriate rewards based on (1) the sharing of savings achieved by the DSM and EE measures and/or (2) the capitalization of a percentage of avoided costs achieved by the measures.
 Commission Rule R8-69(b) provides that every year the Commission will conduct a proceeding for each electric public utility to establish an annual DSM/EE rider to recover the reasonable and prudent costs incurred by the electric utility in adopting and implementing new DSM/EE measures previously approved by the Commission pursuant to Commission Rule R8-68.

-Further, Commission Rule R8-69(b) provides for the establishment of a DSM/EE experience modification factor (EMF) rider to allow the electric public utility to collect the difference between the reasonable and prudently incurred costs and the revenues that were realized during the test period under the DSM/EE rider then in effect.
-Additionally, Commission Rule R8-69(c) permits the utility to request the inclusion of utility incentives, including net lost revenues (NLR), in the DSM/EE rider and the DSM/EE EMF rider.
+Further, Commission Rule R8-69(b) provides for the establishment of a DSM/EE experience modification factor ("EMF") rider to allow the electric public utility to collect the difference between the reasonable and prudently incurred costs and the revenues that were realized during the test period under the DSM/EE rider then in effect.
+Additionally, Commission Rule R8-69(c) permits the utility to request the inclusion of utility incentives (the rewards authorized by the statute), including net lost revenues ("NLR"), in the DSM/EE rider and the DSM/EE EMF rider.